 Grades K-12 Scope and Sequence

-• Grade 7: World geography and cultures.
+• Grade 7: World Geography, cultures, and habitats

-Grade 3: The Cabin Faced West, Jean Fritz
+The Cabin Faced West, Jean Fritz

 The Pony Express, Cyde Robert Bulla